Bofors 75 mm Model 1929

 Bofors 75 mm and Bofors 80 mm were two closely related designs of anti-aircraft and general-purpose artillery.
-Less well known than the 40 mm quick-firing AA gun, the gun was nevertheless adopted by armed forces of numerous countries during World War II, including Argentina, China, Dutch East Indies, Finland, Greece, Hungary, Persia and Thailand.
-It was closely related to the 8.8 cm Flak 18/36/37/41, one of the best-known AA guns of World War II, which was partially based on it.
+Less well known than the 40 mm quick-firing AA gun, the gun was nevertheless adopted by armed forces of numerous countries during World War II, including Argentina, China, the Dutch East Indies, Finland, Greece, Hungary, Persia and Thailand.
+It was closely related to the 8.8 cm Flak 18, one of the best-known AA guns of World War II, which was partially based on it.
 Some pieces captured by the Japanese in China served as the blueprint for the Type 4 75 mm AA Gun, a reverse-engineered clone of the Bofors 75mm gun.

 History and development

 World War I AA guns were often pieces of standard medium-calibre artillery modified for anti-aircraft fire.
 However, fast development of aerial warfare meant that a higher muzzle velocity was needed to target modern planes flying faster and at higher altitudes.
 Having lost the war, Germany had been forbidden from developing new weapons of most types by the Treaty of Versailles.
 However, the Krupp company almost immediately started cooperation with the Swedish Bofors (partially owned by Krupp) to develop a new AA gun.
 By 1925 Krupp acquired a controlling interest in the Swedish firm and a team of German experts was sent to Sweden.

 The development of a new gun was funded secretly by the Reichswehr.
 The resulting 75 mm gun proved adequate to the Swedes, but extensive trials of two German prototypes (the 7.5 cm Flugabwehrkanone L/60 and 7.5 cm Flugabwehrkanone L/59) by the German army proved unsatisfactory and the Germans requested a heavier design.
-The 75 mm was then modified to include a larger calibre barrel, which was further developed into the 8.8 cm Flak 18/36/37/41, one of the best-known AA guns of World War II.
+The 75 mm was then modified to include a larger calibre barrel, which was further developed into the 8.8 cm Flak 18, one of the best-known AA guns of World War II.

 Nevertheless, despite the German unwillingness to buy the 75 mm variant, the Swedish company decided to start serial production anyway.
 There were many notable differences between Krupp's design and the one eventually produced by the Swedish company, but both guns shared a similar layout and a cruciform firing platform, which allowed the gun to traverse full 360 degrees and fire in all directions.
 The platform was lowered to the ground from two wheeled axles, which had to be removed before firing.
 One of major advantages of the Swedish design over the 88 eventually adopted by Germany was its simplicity: it lacked complicated fire-control mechanisms, but was easy enough to operate by less-well trained crews in poorer countries.